WokLibCodeClub/.github/profile/README.md

 For more experience Python coders we suggest you continue solving our *Python Challenges* which you can find at this link:

 [https://woklibcodeclub.github.io/site/coding_challenges/index.html](https://woklibcodeclub.github.io/site/coding_challenges/index.html)

-In the Python session we will be starting sessions for Python beginner coders.
-At the same time we will have some *Python Challenges* for the more experienced coders to tackle.
-Experienced coders can also work on projects from the Raspberry Pi website or their own projects if they wish, and the volunteers will be on hand to help.

-The link to the *Python Challenges* is

 Please try to be there, logged in to your trinket account, in time to start coding at 11.45am.